 Jose Queiroz, Apdes,

 Marcus-Sebastian Martens, ZIS, University Hamburg.

 Peter Sarosi, Drugreporter.

-The conference takes place in the premises of the European Commission in Brussels.
-Due to safety regulations, please be on time for passport and safety check.
+The conference took place in the premises of the European Commission in Brussels.

 Albert Borschette Congress Center

 Your contact information will only be stored for the purpose of sending information on the conference.
 Your personal data can be deleted at any time upon request.

 tel. +31 20 570 7826 (direct)